whoward/docs/markdown/reference/test-configuration.md

             "args": [ "--silent", "-a", "-q" ], "background": true }
 ```

-**AutoIt**: If you want to run an AutoIt script during your test, compile it as an exe, send it using this capability and set _background_ to _true_ so it stays running throughout the full duration of your test.
+**A Note about AutoIt:** If you want to run an AutoIt script during your test, compile it as an exe, send it using this capability and set _background_ to _true_ to allow AutoIt to continue running throughout the full duration of your test.

-**Multiple Pre-run Executables**: If you need to send multiple pre-run executables, the best way is to bundle them into a single executable file.
+**Multiple Pre-run Executables:** If you need to send multiple pre-run executables, the best way is to bundle them into a single executable file, such as a self-extracting zip file.

-### Use Identified Tunnels
+### Identified Tunnels

-If an [identified tunnel][15] is started using Connect, your jobs can choose to proxy through it using this set of keys with the right identifier.
+If an [identified tunnel][15] is started using Sauce Connect, your jobs can choose to proxy through it using this set of keys with the right identifier.
+See the [Sauce Connect documentation][15] for more information on identified tunnels.

-`Key:`
-tunnel-identifier

-`Value Type:`
-str
+Key: `tunnel-identifier`

+Value type: string

 Example: